roadrunner-server/roadrunner-docs/beep-beep/jobs.md

 - The `server` section is responsible for configuring the server.
 Previously, we have already met with its description when setting up the [PHP Worker](/php/worker.md).

-- The `amqp` section contains settings for connecting to RabbitMQ.
-As the name implies, the settings are specific only for the RabbitMQ driver and *may not* be available if you use some other driver.

 - And finally, the `jobs` section is responsible for the work of the queues themselves.
 It contains information on how the RoadRunner should work with connections to drivers, what can be handled by the consumer, and other